 -

-Stay Positive and Persistent: Learning math can be challenging at times, but it's important to stay positive and persistent.
+Stay Positive and Persistent: Learning math can be challenging at times, but don't forget to stay positive and persistent.
 Don't get discouraged if you don't understand something right away.
 Keep practicing and seeking help when needed, and eventually, you'll master the skill of adding fractions and decimals.

 FAQ